 Visit the Wildflowers

 July in Colorado means wildflower season, at least in the high country.
-Starting in late June and into early August, with the peak being the middle of July, all depending on precipitation, outdoor adventures will come across an abundance of wildflowers along most Colorado trails.
+Starting in late June and going into early August, with the peak being the middle of July depending on precipitation, outdoor adventurers will come across an abundance of wildflowers along most Colorado trails.
 Everything from the state flower, the Columbine, to the red Indian Paintbrush and magenta Fireweed.

-While you are likely to see wildflowers on almost any hike you take in July, there are a few that are not to be missed.
+While you are likely to see wildflowers like the Columbine, red Indian Paintbrush, and magenta Fireweed on almost any hike you take in July, there are a few that are not to be missed.
 This is our list of the best wildflower hikes in Colorado:

 - Aspen to Crested Butte – The famous Aspen to Crested Butte route is popular in the summer but is particularly sought after in July due to its abundance of wildflowers.
 Common flowers you will see include elephant heads, thimbleberry, showy daisies, and Aspen sunflowers.
 The trail is 11 miles one way with over 3,000 feet in elevation gain.